 If You Always Read the Same Author…Try a Fresh Recommendation

 Reading the same author’s work can have a comforting effect, but it can also get a little boring.
 If you’re ready to break out of your reading rut, check out the 13 books Real Simple editors read again and again.
 These are the titles we turn to frequently, and chances are there are at least a few on the list that you haven’t yet read.
 Or choose from our favorite newly-released reads—which include novels, memoirs, and a simple guide to doing nothing.

 If you’re a little hesitant to read a book at random and have a specific genre in mind, visit whatshouldireadnext.com.
 Type in the title of a book you love, and the site will recommend close matches.
 It’s a fun way to find a new book when your friends are all out of recommendations.

 If Your Home’s Decor Feels Stale…Try Rearranging the Accessories

 If your home’s been decorated the same way for years, you likely don’t even really see it anymore.
 Your eyes gloss over details like art and collectibles that were once carefully selected for impact and pop.
 To get out of this design rut, you don’t have to buy anything new (unless you want to)—simply moving what you already own to a new spot or a new room will make it feel fresh.

-Take the painting that’s currently in your living room, and swap it for the photo print in your bedroom.
+Take the painting that’s currently in your living room and swap it for the photo print in your bedroom.
 Or move the candlesticks that typically live on your dining table to the top of the fireplace mantle.
 Live with that new arrangement for a week and see what you think—this mini makeover takes just a few minutes and is easier to reverse than a fresh coat of paint.
 Feeling inspired?
-Try these 8 other easy ways to revamp your home.
+Try these easy home upgrades you can do in an afternoon.

 If You Make Lasagna Three Nights a Week…Try a Meal Planner